 IUP operates a Health Service clinic for minor illness and injuries.
 It is staffed by doctors, nurse practitioners, and registered nurses who specialize in caring for college students.
-It is open for walk-in care Monday through Thursday between 8:00 a.m. and 4:30 p.m. and Friday between 10:00 a.m. and 4:30 p.m.
+It is open for appointments Monday through Thursday between 8:00 a.m. and 4:30 p.m. and Friday between 10:00 a.m. and 4:30 p.m.

 Students do not need any money at the time of the visit to be seen at the campus Health Service.
 Any charges they may incur are billed through the Bursar’s Office and the Easy Pay system.
 No paper bills will be sent.